jamin-eisenberg/jotto-solver/README.md

 When you have a guess history, you can run main.py.
 It will prompt you to enter a location to find your guesses.
 Enter the location you saved the guesses to when using the guess_generator.

 After you've entered this, the program should give you a word that satisfies the guesses you've provided according to the rules of the game.
-If it does not, there are no solutions.
-This means that the word-holder picked a word that is not in the extensive provided dictionary or they made a mistake in assigning numbers to guesses.
-If you do get a word, press enter to get another word that satisfies the constraints.
-You can do this until there are no more solutions left, or you can type anything and press enter to exit.
+The program may also not display any solution, in the case where the constraints could not be satisfied.
+In this case, the word-holder made a mistake - either by picking a word not found in the dictionary or giving the wrong number of matching letters for one or more guesses.